-Des Astres d’Or is an Artist run Platform for the Combined Publication of Avant Garde Music and Original Art by the Composer.
+Des Astres d’Or (The Golden Disaster) is an Artist run Platform for the Combined Publication of Avant Garde Music and Original Art by the Composer.

 Limited edition Vinyl and original Artwork drawing the personal Stamp of the Artist.